 Visa Waiver Program Requirements

 The Visa Waiver Program, also known as the VWP, allows nationals of participating countries to enter the USA for tourism, business or transit purposes of 90 days or less without needing a visa.
-Such travelers must obtain a valid and approved ESTA (Electronic System for Travel Authorization) before travel and to meet the requirements outlined below.
+Eligible travelers must obtain an approved ESTA (Electronic System for Travel Authorization) before travel by meeting the ESTA requirements.

-To travel to the USA on the VWP, you must meet all of the requirements.
 Below are activities that are allowed while in the USA on the VWP.
 You should also know that transiting through the US on the way to other countries is generally allowed for those traveling on the VWP.
 An ESTA can be used for tourism, business, or transit purposes of up to 90 days per visit.
-Additional uses of ESTA can be found on the ESTA details page.
+Additional uses of ESTA can be found on the Visa Waiver Program details page.

 - Tourism purposes

 - Participate in social events hosted by social, fraternal or service organizations